Farm-Raised vs. Wild-Caught: 5 Things You Need to Know

 It’s a difference you can see.

-Especially true of salmon, if you compare a wild-caught filet with a farm-raised filet, the health differences in the fish are instantly recognizable.
+Especially true of salmon, if you compare a wild-caught filet with a farm-raised filet, the quality differences in the fish are instantly recognizable.
 While wild-caught salmon is generally a bright pink color, farm-raised is often muted and dull.
 This is due to the fact that wild-caught salmon enjoy a natural diet of crustaceans, and farm-raised salmon are fed pigments to change their color into the more eye-grabbing bright pink that fans know and love.

 Wild-caught is more sustainable when well-regulated.